certara/pyDarwin/docs/Example1.rst

 and to generate initial hypotheses.
 For the purpose of this tutorial, we will skip this step and assume that we have a "correct" dataset and a list of hypotheses to be tested.
 The dataset for this example is ``dataExample1.csv``.
 See :ref:`examples <examples_target>` for more details.

-The next step for ML model selection is to get a simple model running.
+The next step for machine learning model selection is to get a simple model running.
 The control file for this simple model is given below:

 ::